What is Imposter Syndrome?

 It’s not just business owners that suffer from imposter syndrome in the workplace.
 One study found that more than 1 in 10 employees admit they 'always' or 'very frequently' feel like a fraud.
 Issues of diversity and difference may come into play where employees sense they do not truly belong in leadership or specialised roles which they are well-qualified for.
 Nearly twice as many more women (21%) suffer from imposter syndrome than men (12%).
 Millennial age groups (25-39 year olds) are the age group most likely to suffer in the workplace (27%) whereas only 3% of workers aged 65 and above regularly suffer from feelings of self-doubt.
 However, despite the prevalence of imposter syndrome in the workplace, 94% said they haven’t discussed their feelings at work.2

-In one report, respondents highlighted the negative effects that imposter syndrome can lead to, including greater levels of procrastination, longer working hours, as well as employees avoiding applying for internal promotions.2
+Respondents also highlighted the negative effects that imposter syndrome can lead to, including greater levels of procrastination, longer working hours, as well as employees avoiding applying for internal promotions.2

 So how can you support your employees if they are experiencing imposter syndrome?
-Sonia shares her tips:

 - Raise awareness – ask twice